remi-blandin/surface_mesh_from_MRI/README.md

 ## For Linux:

-The libraries VTK, QT5 and CGAL and Eigen 3 must be installed to compile this program.
+The libraries VTK, QT5 and CGAL and Eigen3 must be installed to compile this program.

 Once dependencies are installed, simply execute in the directory of the repository:
 `cmake .`
 `make`

+This was tested with VTK 9, QT5 5.15.3, CGAL 5.4.1 and Eigen3 3.4.0 on Ubuntu 22.04.5 LTS.

 ## For windows and MacOs: